rohithr8484/Text-editor/README.md

 # Text-editor

-convert to HTML /  to Markdown
+convertable to HTML /  to Markdown